OSVR/OSVR-Nod/README.md

 ## Licenses
 This plugin: Licensed under the Apache License, Version 2.0.

-Note that since this builds with OpenSpatialServiceController, which uses Windows libraries, you are responsible for complying with the terms of the corresponding licenses.
+See accompanying License file for details.